airbnb/Showkase/README.md

 Showkase supports both ksp and kapt.
 By default, it uses kapt as we only recently added ksp support.

-#### If you only want Showkase to be available in only debug builds (Recommended and practical for most use cases)
+#### If you want Showkase to be available only in debug builds (Recommended and practical for most use cases)

 ```kotlin
 debugImplementation "com.airbnb.android:showkase:1.0.2"